MicrosoftDocs/winrt-api/windows.ui.xaml.controls/combobox.md

 > [!NOTE]
 > ComboBox uses a [CarouselPanel](../windows.ui.xaml.controls.primitives/carouselpanel.md) as its [ItemsPanel](itemscontrol_itemspanel.md).
 Using a different panel as the [ItemsPanel](itemscontrol_itemspanel.md) is not supported and might result in undesired behavior.

+If you need to handle pointer events for a [UIElement](../windows.ui.xaml/uielement.md) in a scrollable view (such as a ScrollViewer), you must explicitly disable support for manipulation events on the element in the view by calling [UIElement.CancelDirectmanipulation()](../windows.ui.xaml/uielement_canceldirectmanipulations_1164631120.md).
+To re-enable manipulation events in the view, call [UIElement.TryStartDirectManipulation()](../windows.ui.xaml/uielement_trystartdirectmanipulation_1983346775.md).

 ### Control style and template

 You can modify the default [Style](../windows.ui.xaml/style.md) and [ControlTemplate](controltemplate.md) to give the control a unique appearance.
 For information about modifying a control's style and template, see [Styling controls](/windows/uwp/controls-and-patterns/styling-controls).
 The default style, template, and resources that define the look of the control are included in the generic.xaml file.
 For design purposes, generic.xaml is available in the \(Program Files)\Windows Kits\10\DesignTime\CommonConfiguration\Neutral\UAP\ &lt;SDK version&gt;\Generic folder from a Windows Software Development Kit (SDK) installation.
 Styles and resources from different versions of the SDK might have different values.